markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 > **Asset Needed:** Image of the browser with this prompt window open

 We've now given the user the power to add their own information to our program.
 Where the `window.alert()` function sent a message from the program to the user through the browser's window, the `window.prompt()` function is used to ask the user to provide some input and send it back to the program.

-Learn more about the [`window.prompt()` function on MDN.](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt)
+> **Deep Dive:** Learn more about the [`window.prompt()` function on MDN.](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt)

 Enter your robot's name into the input field displayed in this prompt dialog and click the "Ok" button (the name of this button may vary depending on the browser in use).
 The user has now provided the JavaScript program with that information and the program can use it throughout the code.